Delta456/cli_badges/README.md

-  labelStyle?: string; // default is null msgWidth?: number; // default is msg length + 2 labelWidth?: number; // default is label length + 2 }
+  labelStyle?: string; // default is null msgWidth?: number; // default is msg length + 2 labelWidth?: number; // default is label length + 2 is_8bit?: boolean; // default is false as it uses 24 bits }
 ```